-The Regional Framework Plan was adopted on December 11, 1997 and addresses the following topics:
+The Regional Framework Plan was adopted on December 11, 1997 and updated December 28, 2005 and addresses the following topics:

 - Transportation

 - Land use (including the Metro Urban Growth Boundary (UGB)

-- Open space and parks
+- Nature in Neighborhoods

-- Water supply and watershed management
+- · Water supply and watershed management

 - Natural hazards

 - Coordination with Clark County, Washington

 - Management and implementation

-In accordance with this requirement, the transportation component of the Regional Framework Plan developed to meet federal transportation planning regulations, the Oregon Transportation Planning Rule and Metro Charter requirements that require a recommendation from both MPAC and JPACT.
+In accordance with this requirement, the transportation component of the Regional Framework Plan developed to meet Federal transportation planning regulations, the Oregon Transportation Planning Rule and Metro Charter requirements that require a recommendation from both MPAC and JPACT.
 This ensures integration of transportation with land use and environmental concerns.